What is ventricular fibrillation?

 How is ventricular fibrillation diagnosed?

-Because V-fib usually elicits a loss of consciousness, it is often diagnosed in an acute emergency.
+Because V-fib usually elicits a loss of consciousness, it's often diagnosed in an acute emergency.
 To diagnose V-fib, your healthcare provider (often emergency services) will consider:

 - Your vital signs, such as your blood pressure and pulse

-- Heart rhythm analysis, such as an electrocardiogram (ECG) or cardiac telemetry monitoring or AED (automatic external defibrillator)
+- Heart rhythm analysis, such as an electrocardiogram (ECG), cardiac telemetry monitoring, or automatic external defibrillator (AED)

 - Your overall health and medical history